JL2021MD/SHP2_HAPOD/README.md

 This repo contains the scripts and data for Structure-Guided Expansion Strategy Unveils Potent Allosteric SHP2 Inhibitors with Synergistic Efficacy Against AML through MCL-1 Co-Targeting.
 Eur.
 J. Med.
 Chem.
 2025, 298, 117988. https://doi.org/10.1016/j.ejmech.2025.117988.

-Each of the 5 directories contain the code and data of 1 receptor-ligand complex (excluding trajectories).
+Each of the 5 directories contains the code and data of 1 receptor-ligand complex (excluding trajectories).
 If one were to rerun them, the overall workflow is

 1.preparing and creating the system scripts to use: